Working collaboratively with individuals, businesses, government and other service providers,

 People who are homeless are our neighbors and deserve respect, care and concern.

 A collective, compassionate response to homelessness improves lives.
 By helping people improve their lives, we also enhance the neighborhoods where we live and work.
+(See About Panhandling link below for additional information.)

 How will we end chronic homelessness?
 Through Housing First, an evidence-based practice that tells us to remove barriers, do intake and assessment early, move people into housing and offer them support to achieve their goals.